On the Hurwitz Stability of Hurwitz-Type Matrix Polynomials: Completing a matrix polynomial to an HTM polynomial

+are not Hermitian matrices.
+Consequently, the polynomial $P_3$ cannot be investigated in the framework of HTM polynomials.

-The following result allows determining whether a polynomial $P_n$ that is not an HTM polynomial is in fact a Hurwitz polynomial by ``completing" $P_n$ with another polynomial $Q_{n-1}$. \begin{thm} Let $P_n(z)$ be $q\times q$ a monic polynomial of degree $n$.
+The following result allows one to determine whether a matrix polynomial $P_n$ that is not an HTM polynomial is in fact a Hurwitz polynomial by ``completing,'' mainly by perturbing $P_n$ with another polynomial $Q_{n-1}$.
+This is done by constructing a new HTM polynomial of degree $2n$. \begin{theorem} Let $P_n(z)$ be $q\times q$ a monic polynomial of degree $n$.
 If there exists a $q\times q$ polynomial $Q_{n-1}(z)$ of degree $n-1$ such that